Coventry Blue Coat Church of England School

 The Blue Coat Church of England School is a specialist secondary school and sixth form located in Coventry, England.
-It is a Cross Of Nails school, with links to schools all over the world.
+It is an International Cross Of Nails (ICON) school, with links to schools all over the world.
+The school is funded by the state, with academy status.
+It is a specialist Music, Maths and Science academy.

 History

-Blue coat schools were mainly founded in the 16th century across England as charity schools, where they were known as "bluecoat schools" because of their distinctive blue uniform Blue was traditionally the colour of charity and was a common colour for clothing.
+Blue coat schools were mainly founded in the 16th century across England as charity schools, where they were known as "bluecoat schools" because of their distinctive blue uniform.
+Blue was traditionally the colour of charity and was a common colour for clothing.
 The uniform included a blue frock coat and yellow stockings with white bands.

-The Coventry Blue Coat Church of England School is now a specialist Music, Maths and Science college, funded by the state, with academy status.

-The original Blue Coat school was founded in 1714 as a school for girls and was located close to Holy Trinity church in the city centre of Coventry, close to the ruins of St Mary's Priory and Cathedral.
+The Original Blue Coat school was founded as a school for girls in 1714, close to Holy Trinity Church in the city centre of Coventry, and the ruins of St Mary's Priory and Cathedral.
+It was re-built on the same location in 1856.
+The original building as it stands today was designed by James Murray in a Gothic style to resemble a French château, and is currently used by Holy Trinity Church.

-A new school was opened on the present site in 1964 under headmaster William J Grimes, who ran the school until his retirement in 1980, replaced by Rev R Lewie as Head until 1986.
-From 1994 to 1999, R. Lewin was headteacher, preceding Stephen Timbrell, who was the headteacher from 1999 until 12 May 2008.
-Julie Roberts became headteacher in September 2009.